pratikunterwegs/gooseFamsizeGermany/texts/Results.md

 \begin{figure}
 \includegraphics[width = 1\linewidth]{dist_fam.pdf}
 \caption{{\small GLMM fits (lines), and mean distance of wintering sites from Kolguyev Island (symbols) per number of juveniles in a family.
-Data and fit for data collected \textless{} 60 days after arrival are shown in red; data and fit for records \textgreater{} 60 days after arrival are in blue.
+Data and fit for records from \textless{} 60 days after arrival are shown in red; data and fit for records \textgreater{} 60 days after arrival are in blue.
 Triangles \& dotted lines represent data from marked geese (dataset \emph{C}), circles and solid lines family counts (dataset \emph{B}.}}
 \end{figure}